LMI Explained: What It Is and How to Avoid It

 But if property prices drop or you get better rates with 20%, waiting might be smarter.

-Can you refinance to remove LMI?
+Do you refinance to remove LMI?

 Sort of.
 LMI is a one-off cost.
 Once you've paid it, it's gone.

 But if your property value increases or you pay down your loan, your LVR drops.
-When you hit 80% LVR, you can refinance without paying LMI again.
+When you hit 80% LVR, you refinance without paying LMI again.

 Example: